Benjythebee/cyberbroker-subgraph/README.md

 run `npm run codegen`

 ### if studio
-You can find the subgraph and the access key at `https://thegraph.com/studio/` You have to connect with wallet `0x21F7db7DaA3f03100EB6ad36f79e20972a79E6c0` (ask someone for seed phrase)
+You can find the subgraph and the access key at `https://thegraph.com/studio/` You have to connect with wallet `0x21F7db7DaA3f03100EB6ad36f79e20972a79E6c0` (ask someone with 1password for seed phrase)
 ### if free hosted service (current)
 Grab the access-key from the subgraph in `https://thegraph.com/legacy-explorer/dashboard`